Graphite-Tattle/Tattle/README.md

 * Create a session storage folder for flourishlib

+* Create JS/CSS minification directory and allow Apache to write to it.
+By default this is
+   $TATTLE_DIR/js_cache e.g.

+  install -o www-data /var/www/tattle/js_cache/images

 * Edit inc/config.php with the correct settings (Examples db password)

 * Setup cronjob to to run processor.php.
 This file can be run either as a cli or through the web server. (cli maybe required depending on your plugins and their required permissions)